Ezekiel 7:19 “They will throw their silver into the streets,

 Because it became their stumbling block of iniquity.”

-Security is a dominant thought in society.
+Security often dominants peoples thoughts in this world.
 Attempting to prepare for ones future is the drive of many financial planners and brokers, storing up wealth for the day of retirement.
 In the midst of an unstable economy, many financial experts will suggest investing in gold or silver as a safeguard during uncertain times.
 Uncertainty is the rule of thumb in this day and age.
 Whether it is financial security, health, or relationships, it all can be a cause for stress and anxiety.

-In my field of cardiology (no, I’m not a doctor), we see a condition that presents itself in our patients that is occurring far more often than when I first started working in the Cath.
-Lab 24 years ago, the condition is called takotsubo cardiomyopathy.
+In cardiology there is a condition that presents itself that is occurring far more often than when I first started working in the Cath.
+Lab 26 years ago, the condition is called takotsubo cardiomyopathy.
 Takotsubo cardiomyopathy or “Broken Heart Syndrome” is when the heart muscle becomes suddenly stunned or weakened.
 It mostly occurs following severe emotional or physical stress.
 We bring these patients into the Lab thinking they are experiencing a heart attack and discover their coronary arteries look normal and yet their heart function looks like they’ve had a massive heart attack.

 Luke 21:25-26 “And there will be signs in the sun, in the moon, and in the stars; and on the earth distress of nations, with perplexity, the sea and the waves roaring; men’s hearts failing them from fear and the expectation of those things which are coming upon the earth, for the powers of the heavens will be shaken.

-Jesus was describing in this passage in Luke which signs will occur in the last days.
 Fear is such a prevalent emotion in our world, it seems there is no end to the things people fear.
-The movie industry has churned out one horror movie after another, using people’s fear of evil for their greed and their gain.
+The movie industry has churned out one horror movie after another, using people’s fear of evil for their gain.
 Evil is glorified and given more power and influence than it deserves.
-Satan is glorified in movies and on T.V., hailed as a soft hearted yet devious gentleman, preying upon the supposedly bad people while partaking of gratuitous hedonism.
-Money is likewise worshipped on the trading floors at Wall Street to the Casinos of Las Vegas, the appetite for more is insatiable.
+Satan is glorified in movies and on T.V., hailed as a soft hearted yet devious gentleman, preying upon bad people while partaking of gratuitous hedonism.
+Money worshipped on the trading floors at Wall Street to the Casinos of Las Vegas, the appetite for more is insatiable.

-Fear has an effect on people in a measure greater than many could know.
-Stress is a byproduct of fear and anxiety and the drug industry as well as mental health industry have been busier than ever.
+Fear has an effect on people much greater than many realize.
+Stress is a byproduct of fear while anxiety and the drug industry as well as mental health industry have been more prevalent than ever.
 Depression, suicide (which is at its highest level since 1941), insomnia to name a few, the list goes on with the repercussions of placing hope elsewhere than Christ alone.

-What are people to do in this age of Covid-19?
-There are continuous warning signs; everyone is wearing a mask, the news reports another multitude of cases, elections, famines, and on and on, people have a reason for anxiety.
+How are people to react in this age of Covid-19 with wars and rumors of wars forming throughout the world?
+The warning signs of this age are everywhere; fear of another disease, famine, inflation, and on and on, people have a reason for anxiety.
 What you place your trust in and where it lies is what separates those living in peace and those in upheaval.

 Proverbs 3:5-6 “Trust in the Lord with all your heart,